tonethar/IGME-330-Spring-2023/hw/hw-4.md

 - NYS Park Buddy allows the user to:
   - view NYS parks as markers on a map
   - click on the markers to view more information about the park
-  - favorite and unfavorite parks and have this list preserved in `.localStorage`
+  - favorite and unfavorite parks and have their list preserved in `.localStorage`

 <hr>